 Extra B&B night in Labro: From £39 pp sharing; £22 single supp

-Taxi from Mompeo to Rome centre or either Rome airport: From £113 ( 1-3 pers); for larger groups contact On Foot Holidays.
+Taxi from Mompeo to Rome centre or either Rome airport: Contact On Foot Holidays

 Sending Walkers Packs to addresses outside the UK and Ireland: £10-£40 (per pack, location dependent)